vuestorefront/vue-storefront/packages/core/docs/getting-started/layouts-and-routing.md

 Nuxt.js automatically registers all `.vue` files inside of the `layouts` directory as layouts.
 Unless configured otherwise, pages use the `default.vue` component as their layout.
 Open the `layouts/default.vue` component to get the general idea of how the page looks like, what components it imports and what data it loads within the `setup` function.

 Layout components include a special `<Nuxt />` component that displays the page's content based on the current URL.
-Those pages are Vue.js components, too, registered in the `pages` directory.
+Those pages are Vue.js components, too, explained in the next section.

 There is also an `error.vue` layout — used when an error occurs.
 It doesn't use the `<Nuxt />` component but receives the `error` prop, which you can use to get an error code or message.